These dates are subject to slight variation according to seasonal conditions, but any alterations will be advertised locally.

 Please be aware that, due to the impact of smoke, burning is still prohibited on land under 2000 m2.

-Winter is an ideal time to start preparing your property for the upcoming fire season.
-Particularly if you choose to use fire to reduce the fuel load on your property.
+Winter is an ideal time to start preparing your property for the upcoming fire season, particularly if you choose to use fire to reduce the fuel load on your property.
 The Shire encourages property owners to take advantage of this safer period to conduct their fire hazard reduction burning.

 When conducting a burn please note that care must be exercised: